iancmcc/extdirect/extdirect/django/README.txt

        namespace, and an optional url under /extdirect at which the router should be available (defaults to the name of the class).

-    3. In the __init__.py of your app, add:

-          import views

-       This is so that the router classes will be registered on startup; it should have no other effect.

-    4. In the root URLconf, map the extdirect urls by adding:
+    3. In the root URLconf, map the extdirect urls by adding:

         (r'^extdirect/', include('extdirect.django.urls'))

+    4. Also in the root URLconf, add these two lines:

+        import extdirect.django as extdirect
+        extdirect.autodiscover()

     5. In your template, load the provider definitions: